 It's been a busy few months with a recent relocation to New Zealand impacting on time I thought I’d have to post on this site - so, a quick post out of conversation with a fellow traveller on the flight to Melbourne.

-After asking what i occupied my time with career-wise, I faced some questions about his website (a UK retailer) and its apparent ineffectiveness as a sales or service platform.
+After being asked what I occupied my time with career-wise, I faced some questions about his website and its apparent ineffectiveness as a sales or service platform (as a UK retailer).

 We looked the site up while waiting for flight connections and quickly went through.